MoonLiightz/stream/README.md

 - [Stream #001 (2020-02-15) - Twitch bot](stream%20recaps/2020-02-15/README.md)

-## 🚧 Projects
+## :construction: Projects

-This is a list of done, potential or "denied" projects (ideas).
+They are seperated in different categories.
+Each category has it's description why projects are listed there.

-Projects will be separately documented in the [Projects](projects/) directory.
+> Projects will be separately documented in the [Projects](projects/) directory.

 ### Potential